Bus Rapid Transit

 Bus Rapid Transit (BRT) refers to a set of bus system design features that provide high quality and cost-effective transit service.
 These include:

 In the past, bus transit was generally considered an inferior service, to be provided for people who lack alternatives, and in communities that cannot afford “better” transportation services such as rail or private automobile.
-This creates a self-fulfilling prophesy, resulting in reduced investment and support for bus transit, and an emphasize on cost minimization, that leads to inferior service.
+This creates a self-fulfilling prophesy, resulting in reduced investment and support for bus transit, and an emphasis on cost minimization, that leads to inferior service.
 Bus Rapid Transit represents a shift in perception, so decision-makers recognize that buses can provide high quality service which can attract discretionary travelers (those who have alternative travel options).
-For many trips, BRT can provide faster and more direct service than urban rail, since grade separated Quickways can accommodate multiple bus routes from various destinations, reducing the need for transfers (Hoffman 2008).
+For many trips, BRT can provide faster and more direct service than urban rail, since grade separated route can accommodate multiple bus routes from various destinations, reducing the need for transfers.

 How it is Implemented

 Bus Rapid Transit systems are usually implemented through a cooperative effort involving local planning agencies and transit service providers.
+Bus lanes and other BRT design features sometimes incorporated into Complete Streets projects.
 To be effective it requires coordination of roadway design and management, bus purchasing, transit operations, local land use planning decisions, transit marketing and TDM programs.

 Travel Impacts